 So, what to do?
 There are many places to start, but I would always start with the body.
 Every emotion has a physical manifestation.
 It may take some time to discover the physical experience of shame because it’s become an everyday experience to you.
 Get quiet and bring your attention to your body.
 Consider a time recently when you made a mistake and felt negatively about yourself.
+This is what we call the Trailhead in Internal Family Systems (IFS).
 Don't choose the most disturbing thing you can think of... not a 10/10, maybe start at a 3 or 4/10.
 Then notice any physical sensations and places of tightness or tension, or even numbness.
 This is an exercise in simply meeting in open awareness what has been there anyway.
 You don’t need to do anything about the physical sensations you meet.
 You have to fully meet something to build a relationship with it before ultimately transforming it.
-This is the next step - developing some empathy and compassion for the part of you that experiences shame, because compassion is the antidote to shame.
+This is the next step - developing some Self-energy or compassion for the part of you that experiences shame, because compassion is the antidote to shame.

 To meet a vulnerable Part of you and Be with it, and even notice it's gifts, try this IFS practice with IFS Lead Trainer, Paul Neustadt.